Double machine learning to estimate the effects of multiple treatments and their interactions

 \subsection{Background and motivation}

 The development of causal inference methods has made significant progress to address confounding issues in observational studies \citep{hernan2024causal, ding2024first}.
-However, most causal inference methods focus on a binary treatment, such as comparing the effect of a treatment versus a control \citep{rosenbaum1983central, gutman2015estimation}.
-These methods are inadequate for more complex settings involving multiple treatments, especially when treatment interactions are present.
+However, many causal inference methods focus on a binary treatment, comparing the effect of a treatment versus a control \citep{rosenbaum1983central, gutman2015estimation}.
+These methods can be inadequate for more complex settings involving multiple treatments, especially when treatment interactions are present.
 Such settings are not only methodologically challenging but also practically important.
 For example, in an HIV study, researchers seek to evaluate the side effect of multiple treatments and their interactions on participants' kidney function.
-To draw meaningful conclusions in this study, it is essential to develop robust causal inference methods that can handle the settings of multiple treatments and their interactions.
+To draw meaningful conclusions, it is essential to develop robust causal inference methods that can handle the settings of multiple treatments and their interactions.

-Besides the lack of proper methods for multiple treatments, analyzing observational data presents additional challenges.
-Key issues include high-dimensional confounding covariates \citep{berisha2021digital} and complex confounding relationships---such as non-linear patterns and higher-order interactions---that influence both treatments and outcomes \citep{huber2013performance, wan2018evaluation}.
+Besides the lack of proper methods for multiple treatments, analyzing observational data presents additional challenges, including complex confounding relationships (e.g. non-linear patterns and higher-order interactions) and high-dimensional confounding covariates \citep{huber2013performance, wan2018evaluation, berisha2021digital}.
 These challenges complicate the estimation process and increase the potential for bias \citep{d2021overlap, johnstone2009statistical}; the complexity increases further with multiple treatments, as the number of variables and interactions grows.
 Given these challenges, machine learning methods become a natural choice because of their strengths in modeling high-dimensional data, non-linear patterns, and interactions \citep{jiang2020supervised}.
-However, direct use of machine learning in causal inference is not a ``free-lunch''.
-As machine learning methods specialize in prediction instead of estimation, they are subject to overfitting and regularization bias \citep{neyshabur2014search, mehrabi2021survey,kernbach2022foundations}, which can lead to biased estimates of causal effects.
+However, direct use of machine learning in causal inference is not a ``free lunch''.
+As machine learning methods specialize in prediction instead of estimation, they are subject to overfitting and regularization bias \citep{neyshabur2014search, mehrabi2021survey,kernbach2022foundations}, which can further cause bias in estimating treatment effects.